treesinfall

 Plows must maintain a minimum speed to move snow off to the side.
 Our crews do not intentionally push snow to block sidewalks.

 Some sidewalks are very close to the curb and it is difficult to avoid getting snow on them. if possible, please wait until you know our crews have been by your area before clearing the snow from these curb-faced sidewalks.
-However, should the plow push snow back onto these curb-faced sidewalks, our sidewalk snow clearing trackless machines will come around to clear off that snow once all the roads have been plowed at least once.

 Why does the snow plow leave a windrow to block my driveway?